kaustubh202/kaustubh202.github.io/_pages/mystory.md

 **Looking forward**

 I don’t know my exact long-term path, but I want to keep working on problems that feel meaningful.
 Whether that’s PFNs, interpretability, or foundation models, I’m happy as long as I’m learning and building with good people.
+If there’s one thing I’ve learned so far, it’s that understanding takes time.

 Thanks for reading :)